-Why Lawyers Are Essential in This Process
+Why You Need Lawyers In This Process

 Many people just sign off on any agreement when one party is trying to qualify for a mortgage.
 The may, at the request of a source or third party, sign off on what they think is just a mortgage formality.
 BE CAREFUL: People often waive very important rights with these types of agreements and it is essential that a lawyer inform you of the consequences of signing any legally binding documents.
-Never assume that anything you sign is “just for” or “can only be used for” a mortgage qualification.
+Never assume that anything you sign is “just for” or “is only used for” a mortgage qualification.
 The consequences of not having legal advice can last for many years or lead to expensive and expensive matrimonial litigation.

 If you and your spouse are in agreement about how you will divide property and debts, spousal support and child custody and support (if applicable) then going ahead with a mortgage application separation agreement is a good starting point.
 Learn more about regular separation agreements that can be prepared by our lawyers.
-With a separation agreement in place you will be able to access equity from your matrimonial home and your lender will be able to quickly determine whether you will be able to carry the new mortgage on your own.
+With a separation agreement in place have several benefits.
+For example, these include the following:

 Why use Kahane Law Office?